-If the claimant starts legal proceedings, the club should be advised immediately.
+If the claimant starts legal proceedings, the club should be advised immediately by email and telephone.
 It should be borne in mind that for each type of claim the member concerned may have a deductible and it may well be that the club is not financially involved in the claim.
 However, unless otherwise instructed by the club, claims should be handled notwithstanding the existence of any deductible.